Gdańsk Court of Appeal judgment

 Excerpts from the text of the court’s ruling:

-1. A petition to set aside an arbitration award is a legal remedy combining features of an extraordinary remedy at law, especially a petition for the revival of the proceedings, and an action for the formation of law or a legal relationship in which the claimant (petitioner) demands a state court to render a judgement on setting aside an existing legal relationship established by an arbitration award.
+1. A petition to set aside an arbitration award is a legal remedy combining features of an extraordinary remedy at law, especially a petition for the revival of the proceedings, and an action for the formation of law or a legal relationship in which the claimant (petitioner) demands a state court to render a judgment on setting aside an existing legal relationship established by an arbitration award.
 A state court’s judgment granting the petition is of quashing nature, as in such a situation the state court can only set aside the arbitration award, and only insofar as demanded by the petitioner (…).

 2. A petition to set aside an arbitration award is not intended to be a remedy leading to consideration, by a state court, of the merits of the dispute resolved by an arbitral tribunal.
 In fact, there is considerable autonomy in arbitration procedure (…) limiting the possibilities of review by the state court.
 If parties decide to submit a dispute to arbitration, they need to take these circumstances into account, including also little external control of arbitration awards.
 This does not mean, however, that if a dispute is submitted to arbitration, the parties have to agree to all kinds of procedural and substantive shortcomings of the arbitral tribunal (…).

 3. Considering a petition, a state court examines a case only on the grounds set out in the Polish Civil Procedure Code.
 Art.
 1206 of the PCPC exhaustively lists the grounds on which a petition to set aside an arbitration award may be based.
 The difference between the grounds of a petition indicated in Art.
 1206 § 1 and § 2 of the PCPC is that the grounds set out in § 1 are taken into account by a state court only at the request of a party, the grounds set out in § 2 are taken into account ex officio (…).